getsentry/sentry-ruby/MIGRATION.md

 ## Major Changes

-#### Ruby 2.3 & Rails 4 are not supported anymore
+#### Ruby 2.3 and Rails 4 are no longer supported.

-#### Integrations were extracted into their own gems
+#### Integrations Were Extracted

-`sentry-ruby` still supports integration with `Rack` by providing a built-in middleware.
-But for integrations with `Rails`, `sidekiq`, and other libraries, you'll need to install gems for them.
+Sentry's Ruby SDK still supports integration with `Rack` by providing built-in middleware, but you'll need to install gems for integrations with `Rails`, `sidekiq`, and other libraries.

 Currently available integrations are:
 - [sentry-rails](https://github.com/getsentry/sentry-ruby/tree/master/sentry-rails)
 - [sentry-sidekiq](https://github.com/getsentry/sentry-ruby/tree/master/sentry-sidekiq)

-We'll also support these in the near future
+We'll also support these in the near future:
 - delayed_jobs
 - resque

-#### Processors were removed
+#### Processors Were Removed

 In `sentry-raven` we have different processor classes for data scrubbing.
-But in `sentry-ruby` we don't support them anymore (just like other SDKs).

-To protect users' sensitive data, `sentry-ruby` added a new config option called `send_default_pii`.
-When its value is `false` (default), sensitive information like
+But updated Sentry Ruby SDK doesn't support these processors.
+Instead, to protect users' sensitive data, the Ruby SDK adds a new configuration option of `send_default_pii`.
+When the value is set to `false` (default), sensitive information, such as
 - user ip
 - user cookie
 - request body